No-Parking Fines in India: Compliance Guide

 Parking Rules in India You Need to Follow

-The following core regulations apply to all vehicle owners across India under national traffic laws and localized municipal guidelines:
+The following rules apply to all vehicle owners across India under the Motor Vehicles Act, 1988 and local traffic regulations:

 General Parking Rules

-• Do not park your vehicle in a position that blocks or is too close to traffic signals, traffic signs, zebra crossings, or intersections.
+3. Do not park your vehicle in a position that blocks or is too close to any of the following:

 Prohibited Parking Locations

-Finally, do not leave your vehicle unattended on a steep incline, near a bridge, or in a dark, unlit area at night without keeping your hazard or parking lights turned on.
+• In a dark, unlit area at night without keeping your hazard or parking lights on

 No-Parking Fine Amounts Across Major Indian Cities

-Fine amounts for parking violations vary significantly by city and the type of vehicle involved.
-The table below provides indicative figures based on current traffic authority schedules:
+Fine amounts for parking violations vary by city and type of vehicle.
+The table below gives indicative figures based on current traffic authority schedules.
+These amounts are subject to revision; always verify with your local traffic authority.

 City